deep-org/website/content/docs-workshops/esa-workshop2021/01_datacleanr.markdown

 ## 9. Contact

-For questions, please get in touch with <a href="mailto:hurley@gfz-potsdam.de?subject=Time Series Course - 2021">Richard Peters</a>
+For questions, please get in touch with <a href="mailto:hurley@gfz-potsdam.de?subject=ESA 2021: WK 24 - A Comprehensive Toolbox for Tree Physiological Data Processing in R">Alex Hurley"</a>